Meet261/Rcode_Figure2/README.md

 # Rcode_Figure2

+This repository is part of an effort under the **CodeInspector Project** to create Binder-ready repositories from open-source OSF projects.
+CodeInspector aims to enhance research reproducibility by providing browser-based environments that automate the evaluation of statistical codes, particularly those written in R.
-This repository contains the Original R codefile data and resources from [Ongoing and future challenges of the network approach to psychopathology: From theoretical conjectures to clinical translations](https://osf.io/3kem6/).
+This contains the Original R codefile data and resources from [Ongoing and future challenges of the network approach to psychopathology: From theoretical conjectures to clinical translations](https://osf.io/3kem6/).

 Click the button below to launch this repository in Binder with an Jupyter notebook + R: